Best modeling amps 2026: get iconic amp and effects tones at your fingertips

 Next up, we'll test the overall usability of the amplifier.
 Starting without the manual, we'll look at how easy it is to get the amp up and running with usable tones.
 We'll try out all the knobs and buttons and do our best to coax great sounds out of them before diving into the manual to look at the advanced features.

 With a good overview of the features in mind, we'll then look at the sound of the amp.
-Here our previous experience with amps becomes very important, as with modeling amps we'll likely be comparing them to the real-world tube amps they're based upon.
-We're looking for accurate response, rich harmonic saturation, and nothing in the way of digital harshness.
+Here, our previous experience with amps becomes very important, as with modeling amps we'll likely be comparing them to the real-world tube amps they're based upon.
+We're looking for an accurate response, rich harmonic saturation, and nothing in the way of digital harshness.

-We'll also look at the built-in effects if it has any, comparing to our experience of actual pedals and seeing how they hold up.
-We want to hear that same richness and have that same flexibility you get with actual effects, whether that's dialing them in on the amp itself, or using additional software.
+We'll also look at the built-in effects if it has any, comparing them to our experience of actual pedals and seeing how they hold up.
+We want to hear that same richness and have that same flexibility you get with actual effects, whether that's dialing them in on the amp itself or using additional software.

 We'll always aim to test over a period of at least two weeks, using them at home, taking them to rehearsal, and even gigging them to be sure they're appropriate for our guides.
 This intensive testing allows us to get over the honeymoon period of getting a new product, testing as any guitarist would.